 In the United States, we sell Soliris to distributors who in turn sell to patient health-care providers.
 We do not promote Soliris to these distributors and they do not set or determine demand for Soliris.
-For the three months ended March 31, 2009, our single largest customer, Amerisource Bergen, accounted for 20.5% of our Soliris net product sales, and our three largest customers accounted for approximately 35.3% of our net product sales.
-As of March 31, 2009, two individual customers accounted for 20.8% and 11.3% of the accounts receivable balance.
+For the three months ended September 30, 2009, our single largest customer accounted for 18.9% of our Soliris net product sales, and our three largest customers accounted for approximately 34.6% of our net product sales.
+As of September 30, 2009, one individual customer accounted for 17.8% of the accounts receivable balance.
 We expect such customer concentration to continue for the foreseeable future.
 Our ability to successfully commercialize Soliris will depend, in part, on the extent to which we are able to provide adequate distribution of Soliris to patients.
-Although a number of specialty distributors and specialty pharmacies, which supply physician office clinics, hospital outpatient clinics, infusion clinics, home health care providers, and governmental organizations, distribute Soliris, they generally carry a very limited inventory and may be reluctant to distribute Soliris in the future if demand for the product does not increase.
-Further, it is possible that our distributors could decide to change their policies or fees, or both, at some time in the future.
+Although a number of specialty distributors and specialty pharmacies, which supply physician office clinics, hospital outpatient clinics, infusion clinics, home health care providers, and governmental organizations, distribute Soliris, they generally carry a very limited inventory and may be reluctant to distribute Soliris in the future.
 This could result in their refusal to distribute smaller volume products such as Soliris, or cause higher product distribution costs, lower margins or the need to find alternative methods of distributing our product.
 Although we believe we can find alternative distributors on a relatively short notice, our revenue during that period of time may suffer and we may incur additional costs to replace a distributor.
 The loss of any large customer, a significant reduction in sales we make to them, any cancellation of orders they have made with us or any failure to pay for the products we have shipped to them could materially and adversely affect our results of operations and financial condition.